Expand To Show Full Article

 Polite: Sia paziente!

-If you are just visiting Italy and often meet new people, unless you both agree on using the informal pronoun tu you will have to stick to the polite pronoun Lei when talking to other adults and people you are not on familiar terms with.
-With kids, it’s customary to use tu, no matter the degree of familiarity.
+If you are just visiting Italy and often meet new people, unless you both agree to use the informal pronoun tu, you will have to stick to the polite pronoun Lei when talking to other adults and people you are not familiar with.
+With children, it’s customary to use tu, regardless of the degree of familiarity.

 This is the equivalent of she in English.
 Basically, when speaking formally, Italians address each other with the subject “she”, lei.

-What’s the imperative conjugation of the verb essere for the subject pronoun lei?
+What is the imperative conjugation of the verb essere for the subject pronoun lei?
 Sia.

 That said, how do you formally ask somebody to be patient in Italian?